Installing Sailfish X on XA2 using macOS

 IMPORTANT – Do not skip this step

 Use your Xperia XA2 some time with Android OS.
 Check that phone calls can be made and received, that you can browse the Internet with a mobile data connection (turn WLAN off) and that the camera works.
-You might also want to check the touch display, loudspeaker and microphone..
+You might also want to check the touch display, loudspeaker, microphone and GPS.
 Use the same SIM card as will be used with Sailfish X.

 What you need to begin